reflectoring/reflectoring.github.io/_posts/2021-01-14-git-rebase-merge.md

 git merge feature2
 ```
-In simple words, fast forwarding `main` to the `feature2` branch means that previously the HEAD pointer for main branch was at 'C6' but after the the above command it fast forwards the main branch's HEAD pointer to the feature2 branch:
+In simple words, fast-forwarding `main` to the `feature2` branch means that previously the HEAD pointer for main branch was at 'C6' but after the above command it fast forwards the main branch's HEAD pointer to the feature2 branch:

 ![Git Rebase Done](/assets/img/posts/git-rebase-merge/git-rebase-working3.png)